Calvet Wines - What are they?

 What Styles Of Wine Do Calvet Produce?

-Here is a summary of the best known:
+Here are some of the best known:

-Calvet Limited Release Sauvignon – fresh, herbaceous, and made in the traditional white Bordeaux style, with a tangy, citrussy edge.
+Calvet Limited Release Sauvignon Blanc – fresh, herbaceous, and made in the traditional white Bordeaux style, with a tangy, citrussy edge.

 Calvet Limited Release Merlot – a soft, juicy, ripe Merlot, also from Bordeaux, with lots of ripe, blackberry flavours, and a smooth, mellow finish.